TechLadies/bootcamp6-info/tech_task.md

 Join us at our upcoming pre-bootcamp workshops where we will teach you the skills to complete the Technical Task!

+Please sign up for each of the below pre-bootcamp sessions here - https://www.eventbrite.sg/o/techladies-11040976589

 * Install Fest - 11 July 2020
 * Introduction to HTML & CSS - 18 Jul 2020
 * Introduction to VueJs - 25 Jul 2020